fpgaprince/rtd/docs/source/fundamentals.rst

 Fundamentals
 ************************
 A background in these areas are helpful and probably the bare minimum.
 It is recommended to either learn or refresh.
+Each of these topics are courses within their own right, but for brevity's sake and initial release, i will keep it minimal.

 Digital Electronics
 ============================================================
 The world is analog.

-We understand and solve problem with math and science representing them through functions.
+We understand and solve problem through math and science representing them with numbers and functions.

 As problems became more complex/demanding/precision and the urgency to solve them became imperative/decisive/paramount, we needed better methods/means.